MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 ```

-##### The _reporter
+###### The _reporter

-The reporter thread checks to see if anything on the deque needs processing.
+The reporter thread checks to see if anything is on the deque.

-It creates a list, _response_data_, to hold the data to be processed when the callback is
-called.
-It pops the report length from the deque and then continues to retrieve all
-other bytes for the report.
-When all the bytes have been retrieved, the report ID is
-retrieved.
-Using the report ID as a key into the report dispatch table, the
+It assembles the response_data list containing the
-associated callback processing function is called, passing the report data as an
+report data passed to an appropriate callback function.
-argument to the callback.

 ```aiignore
     def _reporter(self):